Metamerism (biology)

 In biology, metamerism is the phenomenon of having a linear series of body segments fundamentally similar in structure, though not all such structures are entirely alike in any single life form because some of them perform special functions.
 In animals, metameric segments are referred to as somites or metameres.
 In plants, they are referred to as metamers or, more concretely, phytomers.

 In animals

-In animals, zoologists define metamery as a mesodermal event resulting in serial repetition of unit subdivisions of ectoderm and mesoderm products.
-Endoderm is not involved in metamery.
+In animals, zoologists define metamerism as a mesodermal event resulting in serial repetition of unit subdivisions of ectoderm and mesoderm products.
+Endoderm is not involved in metamerism.
 Segmentation is not the same concept as metamerism: segmentation can be confined only to ectodermally derived tissue, e.g., in the Cestoda tapeworms.
 Metamerism is far more important biologically since it results in metameres – also called somites – that play a critical role in advanced locomotion.

 One can divide metamerism into two main categories: